 Contributors will also get the opportunity to invest an additional portion of their earnings to the CPP beginning in 2024.
 If you make these enhanced contributions for 40 years, it will increase your maximum CPP retirement pension by up to 50%.

-Can I work and collect the CPP at the same time?
+Can I Work and Collect the CPP at the Same Time?

 Yes, you can work and get the CPP simultaneously without reducing your pension amount.
 In fact, you could even increase it with the CPP post-retirement benefit.
 The benefit allows you to continue making CPP contributions if you work while receiving your CPP retirement pension.
 Each year you contribute to the CPP during this period will result in a post-retirement benefit that increases your retirement income.